naogify/wp-simple-spreadsheet-fetcher-for-google/readme.txt

 == How to use ==

 1. Create the api key.
-Fore more detail.
+For more detail.
 Please refer to [https://developers.google.com/sheets/api/quickstart/js#step_1_turn_on_the](https://developers.google.com/sheets/api/quickstart/js#step_1_turn_on_the).
 2. Turn on Get shareable link.
-Fore more detail.
+For more detail.
 Please refer to [https://support.google.com/drive/answer/2494822#link_sharing](https://support.google.com/drive/answer/2494822#link_sharing)
 3. Get Spreadsheet ID.
-Fore more detail.
+For more detail.
 Please refer to [https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id](https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id)
 4. Move to the settings page from side menu that Plugins > WP Simple Google Sheets Fetcher.
 6. Enter your api key and sheetsID in form.
 7. Choose "Display Google Sheets Data" block, use side panel to indicate the range to fetch data.